camlaedtke/cityscapes_cv/README.md

 # Semantic Segmentation on Street Scenes

-This repo contains scripts for training and evaluating image segmentation models on the cityscapes dataset.
+This repo contains scripts for implementing an image segmentation pipeline from scratch on the Cityscapes dataset.
+Uses TensorFlow 2.4.

 notebooks
-- `create_trainId_label_imgs.ipynb`: used for configuring annotation labels
+- `create_custom_label_imgs.ipynb`: used for configuring annotation labels
 - `create_tf_records_dataset.ipynb`: used for creating a TF Records dataset from directories of images and annotations
 - `data_input_pipeline_check.ipynb`: self-explanatory
+- `data_input_pipeline_experiments.ipynb`: experimenting with a data input pipeline that doesn't use TF Records
-- `segmentation_model_experiments.ipynb`: used for training and evaluating image segmentation models
+- `segmentation_model_experiments.ipynb`: basic training and evaluating image segmentation models
+- `segmentation_distributed.ipynb`: training and evaluation across multiple GPUs
+- `segmentation_distributed_custom_loop.ipynb`: training and evaluation across multiple GPUs with custom training loop

 ## Results on Validation Set